Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to view the different command
 2. User enters "help"
-3. User displays a summary of all the different command.
-Use case ends
+3. User displays a summary of all the different commands Use case ends

 **Extensions**